[2025 Solved!] How to Download Movies from Tubi TV on Win & Mac

 How to Download Tubi TV Movies?

-I tested these ourselves, and, yep, they can rip videos from Tubi, and the "rip" means making a personal offline copy of the Tubi content which you already have access to, just saying.
+I tested these ourselves, and, yep, they can create a personal offline copy of Tubi content you already have lawful access to” / “here ‘offline copy’ simply means a personal, time-shifted copy for convenient viewing.
 And here is the comparison sheet I made from the offline Tubi copies made by them.

 |---|---|---|---|---|---|